dontquack/frontend-project-GreePO/README.md

 # **GreePO Project**
-GreePO project is the site of an architectural bureau.
+GreePO project is a website of an architectural bureau.
 On these webpages you can find basic information about the company, its portfolio, and submit a request.
 This project is my first project on GitHub.
 Its main task is to practice basic skills in working with HTML, CSS, and Javascript.